- How do I acknowledge Connect messages?

 Certain demographic data that is updated in the EHR, such as preferred name, insurance information, and next of kin, is not applicable to a resident/patient profile.
 When such non-applicable updates are made in the EHR, it can trigger a message to Connect containing "No changes made" in the message details.

 New rooms/beds have recently been added to our facility.
-How do I add these in the MealSuite system?
+How do I add these in our MealSuite account?

-When a new room/bed has been added to your EHR system, then that new room/bed is not automatically created in the MealSuite system via Connect.
+When a new room/bed has been added to your EHR system, then that new room/bed is not automatically created in your MealSuite account via Connect.

 Only when a resident/patient is admitted to the new room will Connect be informed.
-Because the new room is not yet in the MealSuite system, Connect requires you to resolve the room mapping by selecting the Create New Room option, which automatically creates the new room/bed in the MealSuite system.
+Because the new room is not yet in your MealSuite account, Connect requires you to resolve the room mapping by selecting the Create New Room option, which automatically creates the new room/bed in the MealSuite account.

 Why is a person's name in black font rather than a link on the Connect screen?
 How do I fix that?